 - Confirm that you want to delete the container.

-In this quickstart, you learned how to transfer files between a local disk and Azure Blob storage using .NET.
+In this quickstart, you learned how to transfer files between a local disk and Azure Blob storage with Azure portal.
 To learn more about working with Blob storage from a web app, continue to a tutorial that shows how to upload images to a storage account.